emqx/cloud-docs/en_US/deployments/redis_auth.md

 # Redis Authentication

-As one method of password authentication, EMQX Cloud supports password authentication through the integration of Redis.
+As one method of password authentication, EMQX Platform supports password authentication through the integration of Redis.
 EMQX supports three Redis deployment modes: Single Node, Redis Sentinel, and Redis Cluster.
 This section will introduce how to perform related configurations.

 ## Data Structure and Query Command